seng637-winter-2022/seng637-a1-mreza-kiani/assignment1-report.md

   fixed any probable mistakes in reporting bugs.
 - After Mohammad Reza and Shahryar completed their work for 40 test cases, Muhammad has checked their work result to see if everything's okay.
-- During the regression test, after each person check if his reported bugs are fixed in the new version, he checked other teammates reported bugs as well to double-check their work.
+- During the regression test, after each person checked if his reported bugs are fixed in the new version, he checked other teammates reported bugs as well to double-check their work.

 These are also some notes about the new version: